ucrcsedept/course-support/modules/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 > Authors: Victor Hill and Joshua Candelaria (special thanks to Professor Neftali Watkinson and Professor Kris Miller)

-Welcome to CS010B!
-In this lab, we will be configuring and introducing the basics of Visual Studio Code, an IDE with many useful features from syntax highlighting to intelligent code completion.
+In this module, we will be configuring and introducing the basics of Visual Studio Code, an IDE with many useful features from syntax highlighting to intelligent code completion.
 In this introductory module, you will learn:

 * How to install and configure VSCode for C++ programming
 * How to compile with g++, a C++ compiler